Evidence for the dynamical dark energy with evolving Hubble constant: Results

 As a robustness test, the results using Gaussian kernels and Horndeski theory are shown in \autoref{fig:2} and \autoref{fig:3}, respectively.
 The priors of {\boldmath $H_0$} are generated using the Gaussian kernel with $l=2.0$, except for the middle and right panels in \autoref{fig:3}, which use a Gaussian kernel with $l=1.0$.
 The Gaussian kernel yields smoother reconstructions with larger length scale, whereas the $\rm Mat \acute{e} rn$ kernel allows greater flexibility.
 The Horndeski prior produces the most flexible $w(z)$ evolution, capturing more distinct features in the observations.
 In \autoref{fig:2}, the blue regions corresponds that the priors of {\boldmath $w$} are generated by Gaussian kernel with $l=0.2$ for DESI + PantheonPlus and DESI + DESY5, and $l=0.05$ for DESI + Union3 scenarios.
 The resulting Bayes factors relative to $w$CDM ($\Lambda$CDM) model are $\ln \boldsymbol{\mathcal{B}} = 3.74$ (0.23), $2.96$ (7.24), and $2.86$ (2.27), respectively, again showing very strong preference for DESI + PantheonPlus and strong preference for other datasets.
 The purple regions in the right panels represent reconstructions with $l=0.2$, yielding consistent shapes compared with other scenarios using different datasets but a smaller $\ln \boldsymbol{\mathcal{B}} = 0.64$.
 For the results using the Horndeski prior shown in \autoref{fig:3} , Bayes factors relative to $w$CDM ($\Lambda$CDM) model are $\ln \boldsymbol{\mathcal{B}} = 5.04$ (1.55), $4.25$ (8.53), and $3.06$ (2.47) for differ datasets, respectively.
 Notably, the DESI + PantheonPlus combination provides a decisive evidence ($\ln\boldsymbol{\mathcal{B}} > 4.6$) favoring the $w(z)$-$H_0(z)$ model.

 All nine scenarios, constructed with different dataset combinations and prior assumptions, consistently indicate that both the dark-energy EoS $w(z)$ and the Hubble constant $H_0$ can evolve with redshift.
+Compared with \autoref{eq:1} and \autoref{eq:2}, the evolved $H_0$ suggests that dynamical dark energy alone may not be sufficient to fully explain the Hubble constant tension, potentially indicating the presence of new physics beyond the standard cosmological model.
 Several deviations from $\Lambda$CDM model appear at distinct epochs.
 The reconstructed $w(z)$ crosses into the phantom regime ($w<-1$) around $z\approx0.5$, consistent with previous non-parametric DESI BAO analyses \citep{w4c6-1r5j}.
 It returns to the quintessence regime around $z\approx1.0$, and then crosses again into the phantom region near $z\approx1.5$.
 Particularly, all reconstructions show a preference for $w(z)$ exhibiting two phantom crossings.
 Furthermore, no clear non-monotonic behavior is observed in $H_0(z)$.
 Instead, all results present a gradual decline from local to higher redshift, with different amplitudes depending on the dataset and prior choice.
 The DESI + PantheonPlus case with Gaussian kernel yields the smallest variation, from $73.11_{-0.85}^{+0.90}$ to $71.60_{-1.26}^{+1.27} \, \rm km \, s^{-1} \, Mpc^{-1}$, while the DESI + DESY5 case with Horndeski theory gives the largest one, from $75.81_{-2.53}^{+3.39}$ to $67.41_{-1.12}^{+1.36} \, \rm km \, s^{-1} \, Mpc^{-1}$.
-This downward trend in $H_0(z)$ alleviates the Hubble constant tension and implies that dynamical dark energy may play an important role in the evolution of the local expansion rate.
+Compared with the results based on the classical CPL parameterization \citep{2025PhRvD.112h3515A}, a lower $H_0$ value is typically obtained when $w_0>-1$, as a consequence of parameter degeneracy inherent in the CPL model \citep{2022JCAP...04..004L}.
+Differently, our result alleviates the Hubble constant tension through the downward evolution of $H_0(z)$, enabled by a dynamical dark energy with greater freedom than the CPL parameterization.